youngmg1995/NES-Music-Maker/README.md

 While this dataset is already very structured, we further parse and format our dataset using functions in the included 'dataset_utils.py' files.
 These functions load in the seprsco formatted files, vectorize them so all notes are integer representations from a connected range, [0, 1, ..., N], and reshape our dataset to fit the input specifications of each model.

 ## Model Designs
+To generate our NES soundtracks we designed and tested two different classes of neural network models:
+1) **LSTM** - Long Short Term Memory
+2) **VAE** - Variational Autoencoder
+For each model type we contructed two different model designs:
+1) **Reduced Model** - Analyses only the 1st melodic voice (P1) of each NES track
+2) **Full Model** - Analyses all 4 intrument voices (P1, P2, TR, NO) of each NES track Most generative models for music out on the internet focus on generating a single melodic voice.
+This is a much simpler problem to model since it reduces dimensionality of our inputs/outputs.
+Illustrating this point using the NES music, the possible combinations of notes for just the P1 voice is only 77, whereas the possible combination of notes for all 4 voices (P1, P2, TR, NO) combined is 77 X 77 X 89 X 17 = 8,970,577.
+As such, we decided to follow suite with the rest of the community and first test each model class on a reduced model that only analyses the first melodic voice of each NES track (P1).
+Using the reduced model we were able to more easily optimize the training prescription and hyperparemeters for each model class.
+Once comfortable with the reduced model, we then expanded our model classes to the much more difficult probelm of analysing all 4 instrument voices and generating complete NES soundtracks.
+Below we go into more detail on each model class regarding its structure and why it was chosen for this problem.

+### LSTM

+### VAE

 ## Training